longqh3/RNA-SSNV/README.rst

 The RNA-SSNV is a scalable and efficient analysis method for RNA somatic mutation detection from RNA-WES(tumor-normal) paired sequencing data which utilized Mutect2 as core-caller and multi-filtering strategy & Machine-learning based model to maximize precision & recall performance.
 It runs highly automated once snakemake and related configs & infos get configurated properly.
 It reports an aggregated mutation file (maf format) to facilitate downstream analysis and clinical decision.

+.. important:: This is the github repository storing necessary codes for RNA-SSNV.
+The practical application located within our `onedrive storage <https://github.com/broadinstitute/gatk/releases/download/4.1.6.0/gatk-4.1.6.0.zip>`_.

 Pre-requirements
 ~~~~~~~~~~~~~~~~~